 Your BEP is the story of your device’s biological safety.
 Every decision, from material selection to the justification for waiving a specific test, must be clearly documented and logically explained.
 This document should outline “how you will assess biological risks in a structured manner.”
 Think of it as your scientific argument; a reviewer should be able to follow your thought process from start to finish without any confusion.
 Meticulous documentation creates a defensible record that demonstrates due diligence.
 It also serves as a living document that can be updated throughout the device’s lifecycle as new information becomes available, ensuring you maintain a constant state of compliance and readiness.

-Use Current Standards and Resources
+Always Use Current Standards

 The regulatory landscape for medical devices is always evolving, and so are the standards that govern it.
 Basing your BEP on the latest versions of key standards is non-negotiable.
 The foundational standard for biocompatibility, ISO 10993-1, explicitly states that a biological evaluation must be part of a structured plan within a risk management process.
 Referencing current standards, FDA guidance documents, and relevant scientific literature shows regulators that your evaluation is built on a solid, up-to-date foundation.
 Using outdated resources is a common reason for rejection, leading to significant delays.
 Regularly checking for updates and incorporating them into your process is critical for a smooth and successful submission.